-- Support the Headteachers. - Help to build positive and supportive relationships with parents/carers through mutual understanding and trust. - Liaise with the Local Authority to ensure that the best advice is available and that the school policy is in line with both National and Local guidelines.
+- Support the Headteachers. - Help to build positive and supportive relationships with parents/carers through mutual understanding and trust.

 3.4 Staff will:

 - Take all reports of bullying seriously and respond to each incident accordingly. - Inform the Head of House of any concerns/incidents regarding bullying and any actions taken. - Head of House will inform the Anti-Bullying leads, investigate fully and decide on the action required.
 Head of House will take appropriate action of any intervention/prevention strategies/programmes which involve intervention programmes to support both the victim and perpetrator. - Log all bullying incidents on pupil file.